-Decision Medicine 2018 is entirely FREE-due to generous financial support from Kaiser Permanente and the Health Plan of San Joaquin.
+Decision Medicine is entirely FREE-due to generous financial support from Health Plan of San Joaquin, Community Foundation of San Joaquin & Kaiser Permanente.
 Additional support and resources come from the University of the Pacific, St. Joseph’s Medical Center, Dameron Hospital, San Joaquin General Hospital, UC Davis Medical School, San Joaquin County Office of Education and California Pacific Medical Center.

 Decision Medicine was created by the San Joaquin Medical Society 16 years ago to encourage high achieving, low/middle income and under-represented students, who would not otherwise have these opportunities, to consider a career in medicine and eventually come back to serve our community.